In a few words

 A full augmented reality mobile app for A+E networks

 Travel back in time to Washington Square Park of 1968 through augmented reality, and join Wallace and June – two young activists on a hot spring day, in a cinematic experience.

 Augmented reality is tailor-made for historical fiction.
 1968 WSQP App tells the story of 1968 and provides the necessary historical context to the same challenges we face as a society today.
 Through the story of Wallace and June, we introduce our audience to same-aged social activists which once stood and waved protest signs at the same place, and often — on behalf of the same values.

 My role included leading a team of scriptwriters, musicians, and content creators while overseeing historical research.
-As the project evolved, I was dived into delightful research about AR UX & UI best practices.
+As the project evolved, I dived into delightful research about AR UX & UI best practices.